UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ![The Bianca environments](./img/bianca_environments_926_x_261.png)

 > The two Bianca environments to work on Bianca.
-> At the left is the remote desktop environment.
+> At the left is a remote desktop environment.
 > At the the right is the console environment.

 Here it is described how to login to Bianca: